operator-framework/operator-marketplace/docs/marketplace-required-csv-annotations.md

     createdAt: The date that the operator was created.
 The format should match yyyy-mm-ddThh:mm:ssZ
     support: The maintainer of the operator.
 This value should be a name, not an email.
     repository: (Optional) a URL to a source code repository of the Operator, intended for community Operators to direct users where to file issues / bugs
+    alm-examples: A string of a JSON list of example CRs for the operator's CRDs.
+These should be able to work without modification, unless otherwise stated in the operator description.
 spec:
   displayName: A short name for the operator.
   description: A detailed description of the operator, preferably in markdown format.